xlab-si/xopera-docs/docs/introduction.rst

   through GUI and API.
 - :ref:`xOpera TPS (Template Library)` or Template Publishing Service is a library of published TOSCA templates and CSARs.
+- :ref:`IaC Scanner` is a service that check your IaC for known vulnerabilities.

 Each component is covered by corresponding This documentation will cover all xOpera components.